 If a voter has registered by mail and has no Florida driver's license, Florida identification card or social security number, and has not submitted a copy of their photo identification, they must show identification the first time they vote after registering.
 Voters in this situation who request absentee ballots will be mailed a special certificate and a special envelope in which to remit a copy of their identification along with their ballot.
 If a voter is required to provide ID and they return their absentee ballot without a copy of their ID or without affirming that they are exempt from the requirement, their ballot will be rejected.

 Instead of having vote by mail ballots mailed, voters may vote early or take home a ballot from the Supervisor of Elections office.
 See the Early Voting page for information about early voting.
 Take home ballots are generally available three weeks before the date of the election, although it would be a good idea to contact the elections office at Info@gadsdensoe.com or 850-627-9910 to be sure that the ballots have arrived before coming in to get one.

 Five days prior to Election Day, or on Election Day itself, if a voter is unable to pick up a ballot, he or she may designate another person to pick it up for him or her.
 This designation must be in writing and must be signed.
 The designee must show photo identification before they may pick up the ballot.
 No one may pick up more than two ballots for other voters, except for members of his or her immediate family as defined above.

 Overseas voters who are not able to vote during the normal voting period due to military or other contingencies may request, not earlier than 180 days and not later than 90 days before a general election, a state write-in ballot.
 This ballot will list the offices that are scheduled to appear on the general election ballot.
 The voter may designate a candidate or party for whom he or she chooses to vote.
-Overseas voters may also request electronic transmission of ballots -- see the Absentee Ballots for Military and Overseas Voters page for additional information.
+Overseas voters may also request electronic transmission of ballots -- see the Vote By Mail Ballots for Military and Overseas Voters page for additional information.